Software Defined Internet Exchange

 How does it work?

 What is OpenFlow?
 Is the IXP fabric replaced with OpenFlow-enabled switches?
 Now, network traffic engineering is based on granular OpenFlow rules.
-It’s more predictable as it does not rely on 3rd party neighbors to decide the entry.
-OpenFlow rules can be based on any packet header field, so it’s much more flexible than existing TE mechanisms.
-SDN-enabled data plane enables networks to have optimal WAN traffic with application steering capabilities.
+It’s more predictable as it does not rely on third-party neighbors to decide the entry.
+OpenFlow rules can be based on any packet header field, so they’re much more flexible than existing TE mechanisms.
+An SDN-enabled data plane enables networks to have optimal WAN traffic with application steering capabilities.

 The existing route server has not been modified, but now we can push SDN rules into the fabric without requiring classical BGP tricks (local preference, MED, AS prepend).
 The solution matches the destination MAC address, not the destination IP prefix, and uses an ARP proxy to convert the IP prefixes to MAC addresses.